 She was inducted into UNI’s School of Health, Physical Education & Leisure Services Hall of Excellence in 2012.

-Petersen and her husband, Duane, reside in Dike with their two sets of twin daughters, Baylee and Sydney (17), and Jadyn and Payton (12).
+Petersen and her husband, Duane, reside in Dike with their two sets of twin daughters, Baylee and Sydney (18), and Jadyn and Payton (12).
 Baylee is a freshman outside hitter at UNI while Sydney is a freshman libero at Texas.